Spin-orbit enhancement in Si/SiGe heterostructures with oscillating Ge concentration: Pseudospin basis transformation details

 where $\Delta_{\text{SO}}^{(nj)}$ is the spin-orbit energy.
-All matrix elements involving s, s\textsuperscript{*}, and d orbitals are set to zero in $S$ and are not shown.
-Note that spin-orbit coupling, in principle, does exist between d-orbitals, but is much smaller than the p-orbital couplings and is typically neglected \cite{Jancu1998}.
+All matrix elements involving $s$, $s^{*}$, and $d$ orbitals are set to zero in $S$ and are not shown.
+Note that spin-orbit coupling, in principle, does exist between $d$-orbitals, but is much smaller than the $p$-orbital couplings and is typically neglected \cite{Jancu1998}.
 Also note that the spin-orbit energy depends on if the atom is Si or Ge, but the form of the spin-orbit coupling matrix is independent of atom type.
 It turns out that the $S$ matrix is diagonalized by the eigenstates of total angular momentum \cite{Winkler2003}.
-Within the p-orbital subspace, these states are given by
+Within the $p$-orbital subspace, these states are given by